 where guidance has specified that we must be consulted.

+Guidance about the process for submitting requests to the VAT Advisory policy team can be round in VPOLADV

-Before submitting a General Advice Request (GAR) or Technical Advice Request (TAR) to the VAT Advisory Team for assistance on liability issues relating to sewerage services and water, please make sure that you have read this guidance, and have looked at the “Getting advice” pages of the VAT website.
+Before submitting a General Advice Request (GAR) or Technical Advice Request (TAR) to the VAT Advisory Team for assistance on liability issues relating to sewerage services and water, please make sure that you have read this guidance.

 Previous page